fgcreplaymiyoka/fgc-replay-miyoka/docs/getting_started/sf6.md

 This command will deploy [the replay-viewer Docker image](https://hub.docker.com/r/fgcreplaymiyoka/replay-viewer/tags) to your cloud server.

-After the deploymend succeds, get URL to your replay-viewer.
+After the deployment succeeds, get URL to your replay-viewer.

 1. Visit [Google Cloud Platform](https://cloud.google.com/).
 1. Navigate to **Your GCP project > Cloud Run > miyoka-viewer**.
 The URL is displayed at the top.